devitocodes/devito/compier_optimization_plan.md

    iteration 0 showed that this class of optimization can improve compile-time behavior, but it also showed that the semantic risk is high enough that it should not be part of the first iteration-1 subset.

+   April 28, 2026 landed follow-up:
+   the current branch now extends this bucket with the EqBlock/Cluster split in `fc755479d` and cached immutable-object hashes in `771f807ab`.
+This is the first object-caching follow-up in a while that clearly moved the main heavy benchmark rather than only shaving noise: the heavy `velocity+stress` probe moved from the previous `25.8-26.0 s` plateau through about `24.4 s` after EqBlock caching, then to `22.8-22.9 s` after cached support-space and Cluster queue hashes.
+The `cached_hash` result also confirms that repeated hashing was a real compile-time cost, not just profiling noise.

 Regression-fix commits such as `cc6ee524a`, `6bc7ea1fd`, `9014e0ad0`, and
 `d8981b0de` are intentionally not part of the ordered list above.
 They matter